Strasburg Rail Road Photo Shoot in Amish Country, Lancaster County

 Strasburg Rail Road

 The Amish educate their own in one-room schoolhouses and at home.
 Children attend Amish schools until grade 8.
-Church services, held in the house, with church members taking turns hosting the service.
+Church services are held in the house, with church members taking turns hosting the service.

 There are approximately 35,000 Amish people in Lancaster County today.

-The Strasburg Rail Road is America’s oldest continuously operating short-line steam trains since 1832.
-The visit to Strasburg reminds me of a step back in time.
-A period when traveling by rails was the way to get around.
+The Strasburg Rail Road is America’s oldest continuously operating short-line steam train, dating back to 1832.
+A visit to Strasburg reminds me of stepping back in time when traveling by rail was the way to get around.

 Vintage Inspired Strasburg Railroad